The Organ presents The Other Rock Show

 The More Womxn Residency

 [Repeated from Friday 8pm.]
 A monthly residency celebrating experiments in music and sound by womxn, NB and GNC people.
-This month's resident is Sabina Hyoju Ahn, with an hour of her own electronic works.
 Curated by Katie Callin.
+This month's resident is Imm-o, environmental journalist and passionate lover of the weird, with journey in sound through dreams and supernaturality.
 Tweet to @morewomxn.

 The Naked Short Club